a period of catholic spirituality and education

 Throughout history thousands of Catholics, whether lay or clerics, have consecrated themselves to Christian education and instruction “gratis et amore Dei.”

-If you have the necessary qualities, we would like to give you the opportunity to experience during a year (or possibly more) the teaching brothers and sisters’ way of life, characterized by the double purpose of “vacare et benedicere Domino” and “prodesse saluti animarum”.
+If you have the necessary qualities, we would like to give you the opportunity to experience during some months or a year the teaching brothers and sisters’ way of life, characterized by the double purpose of “vacare et benedicere Domino” and “prodesse saluti animarum”.

 Therefore we present CRUX ET CRETA.
 It is a counter-cultural choice: today’s world distracts us very easily from supernatural realities and gives little importance to the salvation of souls, especially in schools.

 What does a CRUX & CRETA year consist of?